Where to Stay in Alicante 2023 – 8 Best Areas

 Best places to stay in Alicante in Postiguest Beach Area:

-mid-range ($$): Eurostars Lucentum Located in central Alicante and is surrounded by bars, restaurants, cafes.
-It is just a few steps away from Alicante Central Market, next to La Rambla, and only about 400 m to the beach.
+mid-range ($$): Eurostars Lucentum, 4-star accommodation centrally located, easy access to various bars, restaurants, cafes.
+Close to the Central Market, La Rambla.
 You can easily travel to the airport with a bus and tram stop right in front of the hotel.

-budget ($): Pensión Alicante San Nicolás Located in an amazing central location straight in the middle of the old town, and within walking distance to the Santa Bárbara Castle, marina, and El Postiguet Beach.
+budget ($): Pensión Alicante San Nicolás, great located close to the marina, and El Postiguet Beach.
 This guest house offers rooms with air conditioning, heating, a flat-screen TV, a kettle for tea and coffee, and either shared or private bathroom facilities.

 3. Cabo de las Huertas